 Once arriving at Alumni Field, you will find ample parking either the parking lot directly behind the ballpark, or in a nearby lot by the high school.
 Just be careful not to park too close to the field, as home runs leave Alumni Field with great regularity, threatening the windshields of cars parked too close.
 The Swamp Bats provide shuttles from the lots to the field’s entrance, a nice extra for those fans who need a lift.

 You will need to walk all the way around the baseball field to enter into the concourse, located behind home plate.
 After passing by the snack bar, rest rooms, and souvenir tables, you will see a large, covered grandstand along the first base line.
 This grandstand makes up the majority of the permanent seating here, although there are two small sets of bleachers behind home plate, and another large set of aluminum bleachers along the third base line.
 Many fans choose to sit along the edge of the field in their lawn chairs or blankets.
 Some fans are known to arrive hours before game time to stake out prime locations.
 It’s not unusual to see lawn chairs lined up all the way down both foul lines.

 There is plenty of spare room to roam at Alumni Field, and the youngsters that attend the game make the most of it, playing their own games of catch in the grass or chasing foul balls around.
 Combine this action with the game at hand, the sights of the mountains in the background, the smells of the grill, and you have an ideal setting for a ball game.

-Keene offers a volume and variety of promotions and giveaways unlike anything you may experience at this level of baseball.
-In addition to the usual 50/50 raffle, the Swamp Bats offer giveaways and contests between most innings.
+The Swamp Bats keep fans engaged with an enriched schedule of promotions and giveaways not often seen in the summer leagues.
+In addition to the usual 50/50 raffle, the Swamp Bats run contests between most innings.
 The team gives away a roster sheet to all attendees, and several nights feature additional giveaways as well.